 The CDC estimates that about 50% of Americans will be diagnosed with a mental health condition sometime during their lives.
-The evidence is clear: diet plays as strong a role in influencing mental health as it does physical health.
-The risk of depression increases by 80% when comparing teens eating a low-quality Western diet to those who eat a nutrient-dense, whole-foods diet.
-(38)Β
+The evidence suggests that diet may play a role in influencing mental health, similar to its impact on physical health.
+Studies indicate that the risk of depression may increase when comparing teens eating a low-quality Western diet to those who eat a nutrient-dense, whole-foods diet.
+(38)

 [signup]